Procollagen-proline dioxygenase

 Procollagen-proline dioxygenase, commonly known as prolyl hydroxylase, is a member of the class of enzymes known as alpha-ketoglutarate-dependent hydroxylases.
-These enzymes catalyze the incorporation of oxygen into organic substrates through a mechanism that requires alpha-Ketoglutaric acid, Fe^{2+}, and ascorbate.
+These enzymes catalyze the incorporation of oxygen into organic substrates through a mechanism that requires α-ketoglutaric acid, Fe^{2+}, and ascorbate.
 This particular enzyme catalyzes the formation of (2S, 4R)-4-hydroxyproline, a compound that represents the most prevalent post-translational modification in the human proteome.

 Enzyme mechanism

 Procollagen-proline dioxygenase catalyzes the following reaction: